Greetings poetry lovers!

 Well, Elaine, the toughest part is taking the case.
 Everything else is a snap.
 Reality is subjective, language is ambiguous , people forget things, remember them wrong or simply don’t want to reveal.
 How do you get past all that?

 In closing, Alan, I have to tell this funny story, which proves, I think, that you really are the Dana Ullman of Philadelphia!
 (By that I mean that you’ve been a one-man-parade for homeopathy, far exceeding average expectations.)
 I was in South Philly, 9th Street–the street Rocky Balboa ran down on his way to the Art Museum steps in the movie “Rocky”, eating in an outdoor cafe, when a strolling accordion player, dressed in turn-of-the-century garb, came strolling up to my table, no doubt playing “Lady of Spain”!
 “Oh geez,” I thought.
-“Why do I attract people?”
+“Why do I attract weirdos?”
 He stopped at my table.
 I tried to look appreciative.
 When the song ended he said, “What are you reading?”
-I thought, oh no!
+I thought, oh geez!
 How am I going to explain this!?
 “Simillimum,” I said, hopelessly.
-“It’s a homeopathic journal,” I added, even more hopelessly.
+And then, “It’s a homeopathic journal,” I added, with still no hope of being understood.
 He said, “Do you know Alan Schmukler?”

-Ha!
+Ha!!!!!
+I nearly fell off my chair!
 See, he had been to one of Alan’s lectures at Jefferson Medical College!
+Unbelievable!

-Well, thank you for talking with us, Alan, and thank you for taking the time to write such an all-encompassing therapeutic book; I hope it finds it’s way onto many desk-tops.
+Well, thank you for talking with us, Alan, and thank you for taking the time to write such an all-encompassing therapeutic book; I hope it finds it’s way onto many book shelves.